-- Telephonic interpreting use will be consistent with GR 11.3 and will be used with caution.
+- □ Video remote and telephonic interpreting use will be consistent with GR 11.3 and will be used with caution.
 Generally, in-person interpreters are preferred. - Telephonic interpreting will be a last resort for courtroom proceedings, and reserved for brief non-evidentiary proceedings such as continuances, given that non-verbal cues - not visible when on the telephone - are critical for communication.
-Telephonic interpreting can be particularly problematic in some circumstances such as for individuals who are deaf or hard of hearing, the elderly, those struggling with mental illness, quiet or nonverbally communicative individuals, and others.
+Telephonic interpreting can be particularly problematic in some circumstances such as for individuals who are deaf or hard of hearing, the elderly, those struggling with mental illness, quiet or nonverbally communicative individuals, and others. - □ Video remote interpreting (VRI) will be used appropriately and will meet the requirements for providing effective communication, including, - o Real-time, full-motion video and audio; - A clear, large image; - A clear transmission of voices; - Adequate training of staff in utilizing the equipment; and - o Use of Certified interpreters with legal training in order to be an efficient and effective mechanism for providing language access services when an in-person interpreter is not available, or when only a non-credentialed interpreter is available in person (but a credentialed one is available via video).

-The court requires training for staff and appointing authorities on telephonic interpreting, how to use the technologies, how to best utilize the remote interpreter, and what are appropriate events for such types of remote interpreting service.
+The court requires training for staff and appointing authorities on VRI and telephonic interpreting, how to use the technologies, how to best utilize the remote interpreter, and what are appropriate events for such types of remote interpreting service.
+VRI shall not be the only option available to the court and should be used when in-person interpretation services are not available.